JBischoff28/family-manager/README.md

 ### Planned
 Household Management: Create and manage household details.\
-Dashboard: Overview of household activities and financial status.
+Dashboard: Overview of household activities and financial status.\
+...And More!

 ## Technology Stack
 Backend: AdonisJS\